Secure Online Banking

 Keeping your computer secure is only part of the equation when conducting online banking.
 You need to be alert for scams and the things you can do to protect yourself.

 Phishing is one of the most common scams attackers use.
 A phishing scam typically consists of an email, trying to entice the recipient into clicking a link or downloading an attachment.
 A phishing scam targeting your financial accounts will consist of an email message notifying you of a “problem” with your account and ask you to click on a link to your “bank’s” site and submit sensitive information.
-This site however is a very convincing fake version of the legitimate site.
-This website may then prompt you to provide personal information such as Social Security, bank account or credit card numbers, and/or it may download malicious software onto your computer.
+This site, however, is a very convincing fake version of the legitimate site.
+This website may then prompt you to provide personal information such as Social Security, bank account, or credit card numbers.
+It may also download malicious software onto your computer.

 Instead of clicking on the link to your bank’s website embedded in an email, navigate to the financial institution’s website on your own by typing the address directly into your browser.
 Beware of attached files, as they may contain malware.
 Open attachments only from trusted sources, and if you are in doubt, don’t open it at all.
 You may also consider using anti-phishing software to help block many phishing-related emails.